Saying 'No'.

 Your time here is finite.

-What interests me is congruence-the alignment that appears when a my words, values, actions, and commitments point in the same direction.
+The alignment that appears when my words, values, actions, and commitments point in the same direction.

-Saying no in that state, becomes surprisingly simple.
+Saying 'no' in that state, becomes surprisingly simple.

 Join my free training.